Blinatumomab [BLI3]

 - The patient is in complete haematological remission of ALL.

-- The patient’s bone marrow has been shown to have a minimal residual disease level of ≥ 0.01% (≥10-4) leukaemic cells confirmed in a validated assay.
 Note: a patient who has minimal residual disease (MRD) negativity defined as being less than 0.01% is potentially eligible for blinatumomab as part of consolidation therapy via form BLI5.

 - Blinatumomab will only be requested by and administered in either bone marrow transplant centres or in major haematological centres that regularly treat patients with MRD positive ALL and who have close and regular ALL multi- disciplinary team meetings and links with bone marrow transplant centres.